-Salvéo Weight Management is the only (weight management medical practice locally with two board certified physicians.
-Drs.
-Mackey and Articolo have been practicing medicine in South Jersey for years.
 We are committed to providing the most outstanding medical experience for our patients.
-Through our training and experience, we bring over 15 years of medical experience to the east coast.
+Through our training and experience, we bring over 19 years of medical experience to the east coast.
 Four out of 5 patients that enter the Salveo Weight Management program for just three months visits lose enough weight to reduce their long term risk of diabetes by 50%.
 Many patients are able to come off their medicines for high blood pressure, high cholesterol, and depression.

 At Salveo Weight Management, we teach how to utilize grocery foods to fuel your body.
 We recognize, however, that sometimes it can be challenging to meet our daily nutritional needs.
 Our office carries meal replacements and other food items that help to keep patients on target and on their path to weight loss success!

 Dr. Mackey will also treat you with compassion and understanding.
 It is our desire to treat you as a complete person.
 Some visits may focus on nutritional needs, while others may be focused on stressors that are currently in your life.
 We know the weight loss journey can be complicated, and we are prepared to help you every step of the way!

 2. What is a realistic expectation for my weight loss?

 At Salvéo Weight Management, 97% of patients lost weight by their first follow up.